gear-foundation/gear-wiki/docs/examples/DAO.md

 },
 ```

- - The right for members to withdraw their capital during the grace period.
-It can be used when the members don’t agree with the result of the proposal and the acceptance of that proposal can affect their shares.
-The member can ragequit only if he has voted NO on that proposal.
+ - Members have the option to withdraw their capital during a grace period.
+This feature is useful when members disagree with the outcome of a proposal, especially if the acceptance of that proposal could impact their shares.
+A member can initiate a 'ragequit' only if they have voted 'NO' on the proposal.

 ```rust
 /// Withdraws the capital of the member